 The long tour passes through less known and therefore more quiet heath and woodlands as well as villages in the transition landscape between the forest and the meadows along the IJssel River.

 We have three hanseatic towns lined up for you today, so lots of history.
 The towns each have a beautiful historical town center, surrounded by (remainders of) town walls and town gates.
 As for the enchanting scenery, the washlands of the River IJssel, adorned with wild flowers in summer, lead on to typical Dutch farmland, cropfields, homely farmsteads and windmills reaching for the skies.
 To the west, Veluwe Forest can be seen on the horizon.
 You will pass the pretty town of Doesburg.
 It is particularly well-preserved and well worth the extra kilometers.
 Have a break at the lovely old inn with the red shutters.
 It dates to 1478 when it was a weighing hall doubling as an alehouse and has since continuously received hungry and thirsty guests looking for some company.
 In Zutphen, see if you can squeeze in one of the sixteen walking tours on offer.
 The tiny town of Bronkhorst is very picturesque.
 It developed 1000 years ago as a fortified farmers’ settlement.
-At the end of the day, check in at your hotel which has a great location on the river with a view of Deventer.
-In the evening, jump on the ferry to visit the beautiful town center!
+At the end of the day, a stroll through the center of Deventer is recommended and don't miss the historic Bergkwartier neighbourhood.

 Get up early to continue your sightseeing in Deventer, a lovely town known for its bookshops, art shops and special festivals.
 The local delicacy (from 1595) is honey and spice cake, often eaten for breakfast.
 The place to savour it is coffee house Bussink on beautiful Brink square.